-Offering the world’s best power measurement accuracy, the WT3000E provides engineers with a solution for testing and verifying product efficiency.
-The WT3000E is ideal for the design and testing of Solar Inverters, Motor Drives, Lighting Systems, Uninterruptible Power Supplies, Transformer Testing, Aircraft Power Systems, and other power conversion devices.
+The WT3000E provides engineers with a solution for verifying product efficiency and compliance to IEC harmonic and flicker standards.
+The WT3000E is ideal for the design and testing of appliances, solar inverters, motor drives, lighting systems, uninterruptible power supplies, transformer testing, aircraft power Systems, and other power conversion devices.

-With basic power accuracy of ±0.01% reading, DC and 0.1 Hz-1 MHz measurement bandwidths, and up to four input elements, the WT3000E provides high-accuracy measurement of I/O efficiency.
+With a basic power accuracy of ±0.04% (total), DC and 0.1 Hz-1 MHz measurement bandwidths, and up to four input elements, the WT3000E provides high-accuracy measurement of I/O efficiency.

 High accuracy and wide frequency range:

 Basic power accuracy:

 Low Power Factor Error:

 0.03% of S where

 S is the reading value of apparent power

 ø is the phase angle between voltage and current

 0.5 / 1 /2 / 5 / 10 / 20 / 30 [A] or 5 / 10 / 20 / 50 / 100 / 200 / 500 [mA], 1 / 2 [A] *